tinx documentation

 What tinx is not

-- Not a package manager
+- Not a language-specific package manager

 - Not a build system

-- Not a plugin framework
+- Not a container orchestrator

 How to read the docs